SANJEEDA786/SWM/README.md

 # SWM
 1st repositry
-Hello this is the lin3 I have added to check commit working.
+Hello this is the line I have added to check commit working.